noorkhokhar99/data-traning/README.md

 # data-traning

+The Pothole Detection Dataset to Train YOLOv8

+We are using quite a large pothole dataset in this article which contains more than 7000 images collected from several sources.

 Download the Dataset

 If you plan to execute the training commands on your local system, you can download the dataset by executing the following command.